iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 3 reviews"/>
 </p>

+> Needs Improvement, when you get your shots, it still asks you if you sick.
+App, has to give you more then statistics, information on what's going on around the world for medicine people get confused about all the wrong information that different reporters write.<br> :date: __2021-05-17 04:38:56__

 > Need immunization stats too.
 Also where do I report "feeling ok but was in contact with a positive" If the goal is to cut spread YOU NEED THAT OPTION<br> :date: __2021-04-19 14:58:10__